Swiss player expelled for "insulting" tweet

-LONDON (Reuters) - Swiss player Michel Morganella was expelled from the Olympics on Monday for tweeting a message that the Swiss team said “gravely insulted and violated” the dignity of South Korea after his team’s 2-1 defeat a day earlier.
+LONDON (Reuters) - Swiss soccer player Michel Morganella was expelled from the London Olympics on Monday for sending a message that the Swiss team said “gravely insulted and violated” the dignity of South Korea after his team’s 2-1 defeat by the Koreans a day earlier.

 “As a member of the Swiss Olympic mission he gravely discriminated, insulted and violated the dignity of the South Korean football team and the South Korean people,” Swiss team chief Gian Gilli told reporters.

-The 23-year-old is the second athlete to be expelled by their own team over a racist Twitter comment at the first Games where social media are an integral part of the athletes’ daily lives.
+The 23-year-old is the second athlete to be expelled over a racist Twitter comment.

-Greek triple jumper Paraskevi Papachristou was thrown out of her nation’s team last week, two days before the Games started for a racist comment regarding African immigrants in Greece.
+Greek triple jumper Paraskevi Papachristou was thrown out of her nation’s team last week, two days before the Games start.

 Gilli, who only read out a statement in German and did not take any questions, said Morganella’s comments were in direct violation of the International Olympic Committee’s and the Swiss team’s ethics codes.